 Visit your dentist regularly

-While maintaining a good oral hygiene routine and healthy lifestyle can play a major role in the longevity of your dental implant, visiting your dentist at least every six months is the only way to ensure your mouth is infection-free.
+Maintaining a good oral hygiene routine and healthy lifestyle can play a major role in the longevity of your dental implant, but visiting your dentist at least every six months is the only way to ensure your mouth is infection-free.
 If you’ve developed an infection, whether in the beginning or more serious stages, your dentist will guide you about the appropriate solution for your circumstances.

 Contact Gosford Family Dentist